Native Backend

 tish:*or@scope/pkgmodules

-tish compile main.tish -o app --native-backend craneliftIf your program uses native imports, the Cranelift backend will error:
+tish build main.tish -o app --native-backend craneliftIf your program uses native imports, the Cranelift backend will error:

 Cranelift backend does not support native imports (tish:*, @scope/pkg).
 Use --native-backend rust.